 - Do everything in a well ventilated area

-- Do not store the rusting solution in a sealed container
+- Do not store the rusting solution

 The results were pretty incredible.